insys-icom/M3_Container/doc/FAQ.md

 ### <a name="generic_3">I imported a container on my device - how can I access it?</a>
 Most of the times a fresh container contains an SSH or telnet server.
 There will be a user with user name "root" and password "root".
 It is strongly recommended to change the root password with the command "passwd".
 It is also a good idea to add another user for further operations.

+### <a name="generic_4">Why can't I ping my new container?</a>
+Checklist:

+- Have you assigned an IP address to the container, which is in your net?
+- Have you assigned a MAC address to the container?
+In case you changed the MAC address recently, flush your ARP cache!
+- Have you enabled the firewall?
+Then you need explicit rules to allow traffic to the container, too!
+Don't forget, that you need a FORWARD rule to allow traffic from the net interface to the virtual Ethernet interface of the container (e.g. FORWARD ALL from net2 to net2)
+- In case the traffic must be routed before it gets to the container: Are all routes correctly set on all machines?
+Maybe you need to use NAT?

 ### <a name="sdk_1">The VM is slow/uncomfortable/etc, do I have to use it?</a>
 No, absolutely not.
 The SDK should be a reference.
 It should be most robust, light weight and flexible.
 It isn't the most fast or comfortable way to cross compile.
 Alternatives: